Royal Exchange, Manchester: Theatres

 The theatre features a seven-sided steel and glass module that squats within the building's Great Hall.
 It is a pure theatre in the round in which the stage area is surrounded on all sides, and above, by seating.
-Its unique design conceived by Richard Negri of the Wimbledon School of Art is intended to create a vivid and immediate relationship between actors and audiences.
+Its design is by Richard Negri of the Wimbledon School of Art.
 As the floor of the exchange was unable to take the weight of the theatre and its audience, the module is suspended from the four columns carrying the hall's central dome.
 Only the stage area and ground-level seating rest on the floor.
-The 150-ton theatre structure opened in 1976 at a cost of £1 million amid some scepticism from Mancunians.
+The 150-ton theatre structure opened in 1976 at a cost of £1 million.

-The theatre can seat an audience of up to 800 on three levels, making it the largest theatre in the round in The World.
+The theatre can seat an audience of up to 800 on three levels, making it the largest theatre in the round in the world.
 There are 400 seats at ground level in a raked configuration, above which are two galleries, each with 150 seats set in two rows.

 The Studio is a 90-seat studio theatre with no fixed stage area and moveable seats, allowing for a variety of production styles (in the round, thrust etc.) Prior to 2020, the studio acted as host to a programme of visiting touring theatre companies, stand-up comedians and performances for young people.

 Theatre programme

-The Royal Exchange gives an average of 350 performances a year of nine professional theatre productions.
-Performances by the theatre company are occasionally given in London or from a 400-seat mobile theatre.

 The company performs a varied programme including classic theatre and revivals, contemporary drama and new writing.
 Shakespeare, Ibsen and Chekhov have been the mainstay of its repertoire but the theatre has staged classics from other areas of the canon including the British premieres of La Ronde and The Prince of Homburg and revivals of The Lower Depths, Don Carlos and The Dybbuk.
 American work has also been important – Tennessee Williams, O'Neill, Miller, August Wilson – as has new writing, with the world premieres of The Dresser, Amongst Barbarians, A Wholly Healthy Glasgow and Port to its name.

 The Royal Exchange also presents visiting theatre companies in the Studio; folk, jazz and rock concerts; and discussions, readings and literary events.
 It engages children of all ages in drama activities and groups and has performances including these children and teens.
-Performances include "The Freedom Bird" and "The Boy Who Ran from the Sea".
+Performances include The Freedom Bird and The Boy Who Ran from the Sea.

-Key productions

-The company has produced a very wide range of plays from 31 Shakespeare revivals to over 100 premieres; from neglected European classics to adaptations of famous novels.
-The many critically acclaimed and award-winning productions include: